AgnesNM/Angular/angularjs_recap/controllers/controllers_crash.md

 <!-- Regular binding -->
 <span>{{user.name}}</span>
 ```

 **3. Using $scope Where Not Needed**
-In directives and components, consider using isolated scopes or "Controller As" syntax for cleaner code.
+- In directives and components, consider using isolated scopes or "Controller As" syntax for cleaner code.
-When Building Horizon Components
+_
-When working with existing Horizon code:
+**When Building Horizon Components/When working with existing Horizon code**_

 - Check if the component uses traditional $scope injection or "Controller As" syntax
 - Be aware of scope inheritance when modifying shared data